danyuchn/GMAT-GPT-tools/Verbal/Critical_Reasoning/Practice_Review/GMAT_Terminator_CR_Review.md

 ## Overview

-The **GMAT - Terminator (CR Review)** is a custom GPT designed to act as a post-class assistant, helping you interactively review the Terminator RC course.
+The **GMAT - Terminator (CR Review)** is a custom GPT designed to act as a post-class assistant, helping you interactively review the Terminator CR course.

 - **Name**: GMAT - Terminator (CR Review)
 - **Creator**: Not specified